Authentic Lessons for 21st Century Learning

 Engage

 Use the attached Lesson Slides to guide the lesson.
-Begin by displaying slide three.
-Hand each student a copy of the attached Desertification Think-Pair-Share chart.
-Using the Think-Pair-Share strategy, invite students to create individual hypotheses explaining what they think the various colors on the map might represent, based on their prior knowledge.
+Begin by displaying the map on slide 3.
+Hand each student a copy of the attached Desertification Think-Pair-Share handout.
+Using the Think-Pair-Share strategy, invite students to create individual hypotheses explaining what they think the various colors on the map might represent based on their prior knowledge.
 Students should write their hypotheses in the "Think" column next to question one on the chart.
 Then, to further develop their hypotheses, ask students to pair up or place students in small groups.
 Ask students to share their hypotheses with their group, discuss, and come to a consensus about what they think the colors on the map represent.
 Students should write this consensus in the "Pair" column next to question one in their charts.
 After students have had time to do so, ask each student group to share their thoughts with the class.
 Lead a brief class discussion to foster understanding of each hypothesis.
 Then, ask students to summarize what the colors of the map might represent based on shared knowledge in the "Share" column next to question one.

 Explore

-Ask students, given the class discussion so far, what the term "desertification" might mean.
+Ask students, given the class discussion so far, what do they think the term desertification might mean.
 Students should record their individual hypothesis in the "Think" column next to question two in their Desertification Think-Pair-Share charts.
 Next, ask students to share their thoughts with their partners or groups.
 Allow time for each group to come to a consensus and record their answers in the "Pair" column of the chart next to question two.
 When ready, ask groups to share out their thoughts with the whole class.
 Students should summarize responses from the class in the "Share" column of the chart of the second question.

 Explain